-The Australasian Faculty of Rehabilitation Medicine (AFRM) is a Faculty of the Royal Australasian College of Physicians (RACP).
-AFRM provides training and continuing education for Rehabilitation Medicine Fellows and trainees throughout all stages of their career.
+The Australasian Faculty of Rehabilitation Medicine (AFRM) is a Faculty of the Royal Australasian College of Physicians (RACP) and provides training and continuing education for Rehabilitation Medicine Fellows and trainees throughout all stages of their career.

 AFRM represents, connects and advocates for the diverse community of Rehabilitation Medicine Fellows and trainees in Australia and New Zealand.

 About Rehabilitation Medicine

 Rehabilitation Medicine is the diagnosis, assessment and management of an individual with a disability due to illness or injury.
-Rehabilitation Physicians work with people with a disability to help them achieve an optimal level of performance and improve their quality of life.
+Rehabilitation physicians work with people with a disability to help them achieve an optimal level of performance and improve their quality of life.

 Training in Rehabilitation Medicine